 Skip to main content

-The Drawbacks of Levenshtein Distance Algorithms for Name Matching
+The Drawbacks of Levenshtein Distance Algorithms for Matching

 Interest in edit distance algorithms has greatly increased with the popularity of word ladder games.
 These games provide a starting and ending word and ask the user to connect the two words by changing one letter at a time.
 The goal is to get from the starting word to the ending word with the fewest possible changes.
 Many questions have been asked as to whether these algorithms can be used for solving business problems, such as name matching.